Strategies and advice on how to communicate your ideas using an appropriate academic register

 It is also a key skill of academic writing that will help to ensure that your work does not include elements of plagiarism.

-For more information on plagiarism, including suggestions on how to avoid it, see the following resource from the Department of Physics and Astronomy.
+For more information on unfair means and plagiarism, including suggestions on how to avoid it, see the following resource.

 As with other aspects of working with sources, it is important to follow your department's specific guidelines about these skills.